Arthur Livermore: Career

 Livermore was a member of the New Hampshire House of Representatives in 1794 and 1795 and the solicitor for Rockingham County 1796–1798.
 After moving to Holderness in 1798, he became an associate justice of the superior court from 1798 to 1809 and chief justice from 1809 to 1813.
 He served as a presidential elector on the Federalist ticket in 1800 and as an associate justice of the New Hampshire Supreme Court from 1813 to 1816.

 Elected as a Democratic-Republican as United States Representative for New Hampshire to the Fifteenth and Sixteenth Congresses, Livermore served from March 4, 1817 – March 3, 1821.
 He served as chairman of both the Committee on the Post Office and Post Roads (Fifteenth and Sixteenth Congresses) and the Committee on Expenditures in the Post Office Department (Sixteenth Congress).
 In 1818 he introduced a proposal to eliminate slavery by Constitutional amendment.

 He was an unsuccessful candidate for reelection in 1822 to the Seventeenth Congress.
 He served in the New Hampshire Senate in 1821 and 1822, judge of probate for Grafton County in 1822 and 1823.

 Livermore was elected as an Adams-Clay Republican representing New Hampshire to the Eighteenth Congress and served from March 4, 1823, to March 3, 1825.
 He was not a candidate for renomination in 1824.
 After leaving Congress, he was the chief justice of the court of common pleas from 1825 to 1832, moved to Campton, New Hampshire in 1827, and was a trustee of Holmes Plymouth Academy from 1808 to 1826.

 Personal life

 Livermore was the son of Samuel Livermore, and the brother of Edward St. Loe Livermore, both of whom served in the United States Congress.
 He married Louisa Bliss, daughter of Major Joseph Bliss.

 Shortly before his 87th birthday, Livermore died in the town of Campton, New Hampshire, on July 1, 1853.
 He is interred at Trinity Churchyard, Holderness, New Hampshire.

-Livermore was allegedly involved in an altercation with eccentric businessman Timothy Dexter, whom claimed Livermore beat him after borrowing $200 and refusing to pay it back.
+Livermore was allegedly involved in an altercation with eccentric businessman Timothy Dexter, who claimed Livermore beat him after borrowing $200 and refusing to pay it back.